kassahuntamir/kassahuntamir.github.io/_pages/otherme.md

 As a member of a book club for more than seven years, I've had the privilege of exploring a vast collection of non-academic, multi-genre literature.
 Through these books, I have found mentors—such as Robert Greene and Jordan B. Peterson—who have shaped my thinking.
 Some of them are not even alive.

+While reading broadens my perspective outside the lab, some non-academic books directly feed my research.
+Works like *The Emotion Machine* by Marvin Minsky and *The Future of the Mind* by Michio Kaku deeply inspire my academic work; understanding the underlying mechanics of human cognition continuously challenges me to think of new ways to push the current boundaries in Machine Learning and AI.

 ## I am a Toastmaster.

 Communication and leadership are lifelong journeys.
 Following the **Leadership Development** pathway in Toastmasters, I am currently completing my final project for Level 3.